Mon-Fri 9am-5pm

 Science Museum Oklahoma History

-We enrich people's lives by revealing the wonder and relevance of science.
+Spark curiosity and expand knowledge by exploring the wonder and relevance of science.

 A lot has happened since the museum was founded way back in 1958.
 The museum itself has evolved, the world's understanding of science has grown in leaps and bounds, even our name has changed.
 The following is a glimpse of our past, as well as a short biography of founder, Admiral John Elson Kirkpatrick.